Meet-S0ni/Interview-Questions/README.md

 ## Kubernetes:
 - what is Kubernetes and why
 - what is disadvantage of Kubernetes
+  - learning curve
+  - initial setup
+  - security challanges
+  - you can not roll back kubernetes version
+  - you have to containarized your application
 - prepare architecture
 - replicasets and replication controller
 - pod and deployment